 5When these days were completed, the king gave a banquet lasting seven days for all the people who were present at the citadel in Susa, from the greatest to the least, in the court of the garden of the king’s palace.6There were hangings of fine white and violet linen held by cords of fine purple linen on silver rings and marble columns, and couches of gold and silver on a mosaic pavement of porphyry, marble, mother-of-pearl and precious stones.7Drinks were served in golden vessels of various kinds, and the royal wine was plentiful according to the king’s bounty.8The drinking was done according to the law, there was no compulsion, for so the king had given orders to each official of his household that he should do according to the desires of each person.9Queen Vashti also gave a banquet for the women in the palace which belonged to King Ahasuerus.

-10On the seventh day, when the heart of the king was merry with wine, he commanded Mehuman, Biztha, Harbona, Bigtha and Abagtha, Zethar and Carkas, the seven eunuchs who served in the presence of King Ahasuerus,11to bring Queen Vashti before the king with her royal crown, in order to show the peoples and the princes her beauty, for she was lovely to look at.12But Queen Vashti refused to come at the king’s command delivered by the eunuchs.
-At this the king became enraged, and his anger burned within him.
+10On the seventh day, when the heart of the king was merry with wine, he commanded Mehuman, Biztha, Harbona, Bigtha, Abagtha, Zethar and Carkas, the seven eunuchs who served in the presence of King Ahasuerus,11to bring Queen Vashti before the king with her royal crown in order to display her beauty to the people and the princes, for she was beautiful.12But Queen Vashti refused to come at the king’s command delivered by the eunuchs.
+Then the king became very angry and his wrath burned within him.

-13Then the king said to the wise men who knew the times (for this was the king’s procedure toward all who were versed in law and judgment,
+13Then the king said to the wise men who understood the times—for it was the custom of the king so to speak before all who knew law and justice